"My Aunt Esther says I have a great voice. How can I get into voiceovers?"

 "Isn't voiceover something that anyone with a good voice can do?"

 Voice over is a craft.
-If a voice talent is good at their work, they make it look easy.
+If a voice actor is good at their work, they make it look easy.
 That does not mean that it is easy.

-While "good voices" are reasonably common, not everyone is cut out to be a voice talent.
-In fact, statistics show that 98% of people who try to become a voice talent will fail at it.
+While "good voices" are reasonably common, not everyone is cut out to be a voice actor.
+In fact, statistics show that 98% of people who try to become a voice actor will fail at it.

 If you would like to join the successful 2%, here are some tips to help you on your way.
-To be a professional voice talent, you have to know how to:
+To be a professional voice actor, you have to know how to:

 In other words, you need not only ability, but training and practice, as well.